ocassidydev/creditcard-churn/README.md

   - Description of the dataset
   - Business requirements, with some greater context the user can expand on

-### Page 2: Customer Attrition Study
+### Page 2: Mushroom Edibility Study

 - Need this page to answer business requirment 1.
-Will need to display plots that correlate prospect demographic and product variables to attrition
+Will need to display plots that correlate mushroom variables to edibility
 - Agreed with stakeholders that this page will:
   - State business requirement 1
   - Checkbox: data inspection (displays the number of rows and columns in dataset, as well as first ten rows of data)
-  - Displays most correlated demographic and product variables to attrition with conclusions of study
+  - Displays most correlated mushroom variables to edibility with conclusions of study
-  - Checkbox: Individual plots displaying attrition rates for each variable most correlated to attrition
+  - Checkbox: Individual plots displaying edibility rates for each variable most correlated to edibility
-  - Checkbox: Parallel plots mapping correlated variables to attrition for full visualization of how customer base breaks down
+  - Checkbox: Parallel plots mapping correlated variables to edibility for full visualization of how mushroom population breaks down

-### Page 3: Prospect Attritionscope
+### Page 3: Mushroom Classifier

 - State business requirements 2 and 3
-- Set of input widgets for setting the demographic/product variables of the prospect.
-The inputs are related to ML pipelines that will predict attrition, relationship length, and credit utilization ratio
+- Set of input widgets for setting the variables of the picked mushrooms.
+The inputs are related to ML pipelines that will predict edibility and the cluster the mushroom belongs to.
-- "Run prediction" button that feeds the prospect's data into the ML pipelines.
-These will predict the probability of whether the prospect will attrition or not, and if it is likely that they attrition, what will be the length of their relationship.
-It will also serve the predicted credit utilization ratio of the given prospect.
+- "Run prediction" button that feeds the mushroom's data into the ML pipelines.
+These will predict the probability of whether the mushroom will be edible or poisonous, and which cluster of similar mushrooms they belong to, and whether this cluster tends to have poisonous or edible mushrooms, and at what rate.

 ### Page 4: Project Hypotheses and Validation

 - We have two hypotheses regarding this dataset, which we will state and then display the results of testing them.

-* 1 - It's suspected that attritioned customers have short relationship times.
+* 1 - It's suspected that poisonous mushrooms have a foul odor.
-* 2 - It's suspected that card category has some correlation with average utilization ratio.
+* 2 - It's suspected that poisonous mushrooms have a brown spore print color.

-### Page 5: Predict Attrition
+### Page 5: ML: Mushroom Edibility

 - Considerations and conclusions after pipeline is trained
 - Present ML pipeline steps
 - Feature importance
 - Pipeline importance

-### Page 6: Predict Relationship
+### Page 6: ML: Mushroom Cluster Analysis

-- Considerations and conclusions after pipeline is trained
-- Present ML pipeline steps
-- Feature importance
-- Pipeline importance

-### Page 7: Predict Utilization

 - Considerations and conclusions after pipeline is trained
 - Present ML pipeline steps